New insight into light propagation and light-matter interactions with applications to experimental observations

 As we have known, the classical group velocity denotes the energy velocity in an \emph{isotropic} medium while it may not in an \emph{anisotropic} medium.
 From this it follows that the same classical group-velocity definition may have different physical implications, depending on the dielectric properties of medium, which, obviously, is a serious inconsistency theoretically.
 Thus the modified definition proposed in the paper provides a solution to remove the inconsistency.

 One might argue that there is no need to introduce the modified definition of group velocity if we agree that the group velocity in an anisotropic medium is not related to the transport velocity of signal energy.
 That is exactly true.
-However besides incurring the theoretical inconsistency mentioned above, such an agreement would contradict the well-accepted concept that group velocity is ``the physical velocity of propagation of the waves'' \cite{r1}.
+However besides incurring the theoretical inconsistency mentioned above, such an agreement would contradict the well-accepted concept that group velocity is the velocity of EM energy transport, as indicated at the beginning of the paper.

 One might question the justification of the proposed modified definition.
 In fact, for a plane wave in a lossless, non-dispersive, non-conducting uniform medium, the modified group velocity satisfies the most basic principles in physics, which is illustrated below.